tpo/little_shell_scripts/README.md

     mairi is a simple wrapper around mairix and mutt and accepts the same parameters as mairix

+### modinfo_all

+./modinfo_all : list information on all currently installed kernel modules
 ### music-dl

 usage: music-dl URL